cyberninja22/cyberninja22.github.io/README.md

 ### Codes to the classifier :

-The entire code for the product can be checked out in the [repo] (https://github.com/cyberninja22/Goodreads_Genre_Predictor).
+The entire code for the product can be checked out in the [repo](https://github.com/cyberninja22/Goodreads_Genre_Predictor).

 ### Further improvements
 Similar classifiers can be applied on different text to detect hate speech, spam comments .
 The next build will be to extend the classifiers to hate speech detection .